Healthy Living & Prevention

 We all know that it’s good to exercise, eat fresh fruits and vegetables, and get a good night’s sleep.
 But it’s hard to change our habits, especially if we don’t have persuasive proof that it will improve our lives and health.

-The National Research Center for Women & Families is constantly reviewing new research to determine what we can do that will prevent diseases, and keep us healthy.
+The National Center for Health Research is constantly reviewing new research to determine what we can do that will prevent diseases, and keep us healthy.

 To the right are links to information about different types of prevention strategies, in alphabetical order.